featherbear/UNSW-COMP4601/site/content/lectures/implications-of-performance.md

 We can insert the directive `#pragma HLS unroll factor=2` to automate this.

-If we don't specify a `factor` argument, the loop will be unrolled completely - This maximises the hardware resource usage.
+If we don't specify a `factor` argument, the loop will be unrolled completely - This **maximises the hardware resource usage** (and takes a long time to synthesise).
 The bounds of the loop need to be statically defined (i.e. during compile time).

 > something something exit check?